barsanuphe/librariansync/README.md

                             remove tag(s) from listed ebooks in library -c [COLLECTIONS], --collections [COLLECTIONS]
                             list all tags or ebooks with a given tag or "untagged"

+    Metadata:
+    Display and write epub metadata.

+    --info [METADATA_FIELD [METADATA_FIELD ...]]
+                            Display all or a selection of metadata tags for filtered ebooks.

 While syncing with Kindle, *librarian.py* will keep track of previous conversions to the mobi format (for epub ebooks), and of previously synced ebooks on the Kindle,